Nouvelle traduction : Acoustics and Mechanics of Porous Materials

 - Sohbi SAHRAOUI (Pr)

-- Vincent TOURNAT (CR CNRS-HDR)
+- Vincent TOURNAT (DR CNRS)

 - J. P. Parra Martinez, Global acoustical thermal optimization methods for sound packages, International PhD cotutelle KTH – ECO2 Center, Sweden (2012-)